Frequently Asked Questions

 Is WeldChain acceptable for ASME, AWS, API, NFPA, AHJs and cGMP weld documentation?

 Based upon our initial assessment and similar electronic documentation protocols currently in use, we believe that the WeldChain platform can be used as the exclusive permanent record of certified welds and their inspections.
 As part of our development plan, we will be engaging with authorities and consultants to confirm this assessment.
-The fact that the WeldChain smart contract code will be openly available for audit is one major advantage of building on the Ethereum blockchain.

 Can you pay for the welds or inspections using WeldCoins?